Best Paper Award

 2014 Best Paper Award

-Presented to Ronan McInerney for his paper “A Comparison of Visual Display Systems for a Low-Cost Mission Training Flight Simulator".
+Presented to Jess Parker and Ronan McInerney for their paper “A Comparison of Visual Display Systems for a Low-Cost Mission Training Flight Simulator".

 2014 Best Student Paper Award